-In order to be eligible for alternative teacher certification, one must hold a bachelor’s degree or higher from an institution accredited by an organization recognized by the Colorado Department of Education and be willing to work full time as a teacher while simultaneously receiving mentoring and education through an approved program.
+In order to be eligible for alternative teacher certification in Colorado, you must hold a bachelor’s degree or higher from an institution accredited by an organization recognized by the Colorado Department of Education and be willing to work full time as a teacher while simultaneously receiving mentoring and education through an approved program.
 Completing an approved program is a necessary step to ensure that credentialed teachers have the knowledge and skills necessary to teach effectively.
 Alternative preparation programs typically lead to a post-graduate certificate, though certification is also possible by earning a master’s degree in education, or in a core subject that includes an approved certification program.
 Any alternative program completed must have a physical location in Colorado for graduates to be considered for licensure.

 Applicants must also clear a background check and demonstrate proficiency in the content area for the endorsement area being sought by passing the appropriate exams.

 Types of Alternative Teaching Licenses in Colorado